West slams Belarus over jet diversion, journalist arrest - WTMJ

 German Chancellor Angela Merkel condemned the “unprecedented action” of the Belarusian authorities and demanded that Pratasevich and his girlfriend, Sofia Sapega, be released immediately.

-Czech Prime Minister Andrej Babis said “the scandalous incident in Belarus shows signs of state terrorism and it’s unbelievable.”
-Irish Prime Minister Micheal Martin told broadcaster RTE that the episode “reflects growing authoritarianism across the world.”

-EU Commission President Ursula von der Leyen said it amounted to a “hijacking.”

-EU leaders have tried to bring Belarus closer to the bloc — to encourage democratic reforms and reduce the influence of Russia — but have failed so far.
-Hours ahead of their summit, some EU leaders threatened more sanctions — from scrapping landing rights in the bloc for Belarus’ national carrier Belavia to exclusions from sports events.
+EU leaders have tried to encourage democratic reforms in Belarus and reduce the influence of Russia, to no avail.
+Ahead of their summit, some EU leaders threatened more sanctions — from scrapping landing rights in the bloc for Belarus’ national carrier Belavia to exclusions from sports events.

-Without waiting for the EU’s decision, Latvia’s airBaltic said it would avoid Belarusian airspace, and Lithuania’s government said it would instruct all flights to and from the Baltic country to avoid Belarus as well starting Tuesday.
+Without waiting for the EU, Latvia’s airBaltic said it would avoid Belarusian airspace, and Lithuania’s government said it would instruct all flights to and from the Baltic country to avoid Belarus as well, starting Tuesday.

 British Transport Secretary Grant Shapps said he instructed the U.K. Civil Aviation Authority “to request airlines avoid Belarusian airspace in order to keep passengers safe.”
 He added he was suspending the permit allowing Belavia to operate in the U.K.

-The U.S. and the EU have imposed sanctions on top Belarusian officials amid months of protests, which were triggered by Lukashenko’s reelection to a sixth presidential term in an August 2020 vote that the opposition rejected as rigged.
-More than 34,000 people have been arrested in Belarus since then, and thousands were brutally beaten.
+The U.S. and the EU have imposed sanctions on top Belarusian officials amid months of protests, triggered by Lukashenko’s reelection to a sixth term in August 2020 balloting that the opposition rejected as rigged.
+More than 34,000 people have been arrested in Belarus since then, with thousands beaten.

-The Belarusian Foreign Ministry bristled at what it described as “belligerent” EU statements, insisting authorities in Minsk acted “in full conformity with international rules.”

-It ordered all Latvian diplomats out of the country after the Belarusian flag was replaced Monday with the white-red-and-white one used by the opposition at the world ice hockey championship in Riga, Latvia.
-Minsk was to host the event, but it was relocated to Latvia amid the international outcry over the crackdown on protests.
+It ordered all Latvian diplomats out of the country after the Belarusian flag was replaced Monday with the white-and-red one used by the opposition at a hotel where teams in the world ice hockey championship are staying in Riga, Latvia; the event was moved from Minsk amid the international outcry over the crackdown.
+Latvian Foreign Minister Edgars Rinkevics took part in the flag replacement.

-Lufthansa said a flight from Minsk to Frankfurt with 51 people aboard was delayed Monday following a “security warning.”
-It was eventually allowed to depart after authorities searched the plane, put passengers through another security check and unloaded all luggage and freight.
+After Belarus ordered the Latvian diplomats to leave, Latvia announced reciprocal expulsions.

 On Sunday, flight tracker sites indicated the Ryanair flight was about 10 kilometers (6 miles) from the Lithuanian border when it was diverted.
 There were conflicting reports on what exactly happened.